 The colors I use the most in oil painting, such as titanium white, ultramarine blue, burnt sienna, and yellow ochre, are usually much less expensive than cadmium or cobalt colors.

 Why Beginner Artists Should Use Artist Quality Oils and Not Student Grade Oils

-As a beginner artist, opting for student-quality oil paints may be tempting due to their lower price however, they are a bit of a false economy due to their lower quality.
-However, investing in artist-quality oils from the start can significantly impact your artistic journey and your painting experience will be much more joyful.
+As a beginner artist, opting for student-quality oil paints may be tempting due to their lower price; however, they are a bit of a false economy due to their lower quality.
+However, from the start, investing in artist-quality oils can significantly impact your artistic journey, and your painting experience will be much more joyful.

 Artist-quality oil paints are specifically formulated with higher-grade rich pigments and binders, offering superior color intensity, lightfastness, and longevity.

-Furthermore, using artist-quality oils sets a solid foundation for your artistic growth so in my opinion you should start with a good quality oil paint from the get-go.
+Furthermore, using artist-quality oils sets a solid foundation for your artistic growth, so in my opinion, you should start with a good quality oil paint from the get-go.